jg1uaa/mrefd/README.md

 sudo make install
 ```

-If, after doing the `git pull`, you see that it's downloaded a new example.cfg file, it would probably be a good idea to remake your mrefd.cfg file.
+If after doing the `git pull`, you see that it's downloaded a new files in the config directory, it would probably be a good idea to review what changed and make sure your copies of the configuration files are still compatible with the new version.
 There may be new options of which you might want to take advantage.

-## Running multiple instances

-It should be fairly straightforward to install multiple mrefd instances on a single server.
-Make sure each instance is using a different listening port.
-Things to me aware of:

-- The reflector executable name is defined in the Makefile at the line "EXE=mrefd".
-- The configuration file is read at start-up and defined in mrefd.service file.
-Each instance would require a different service file.
-- Each instance will need its own config files with unique paths to those files.
-- Each instance will need a unique url so that each will have its own webpage.
-- Need to add unix sockets for interlinking between instances.

-This is **not** a task for a beginner!

 ## Firewall settings

-MREFD requires the following port to be open to inbound network traffic:
+This reflector requires the following port to be open to inbound network traffic:

 - UDP port 17000 for M17
 - UDP port 17171 for DHT
 - TCP port 80 for HTTP
 - TCP port 443 for HTTPS

+## Running multiple instances

+It is possible to run multiple mrefd instances on a single server.
+Make sure each instance is using a different listening port.
+Each instance will need its own make file and configuration files, and service file.
+This is **not** a task for a beginner!
+Only one instance can use the DHT.

 ## Copyright

-- Copyright © 2020-2022 Thomas A. Early N7TAE
+- Copyright © 2020-2024 Thomas A. Early N7TAE